maxnut/GDReplayFormat/readme.md

 | P1 Input Count  | `varint`  | Number of player1 input records |
 | Inputs       | `varint + extension (optional)` | Input events |

+The inputs are stored as all P1 Inputs and then all P2 Inputs.
+Use P1 Input Count to know when P2 Inputs start.

+**This requires inputs to be sorted after parsing!**

 ### Input Format
 Each input entry consists of: